dimasbayuseno/gin-mvc/README.md

 # simple-crud-product
 CRUD Product with JWT Auth

+### How to run
+ - Simply run command "go run main.go" on root folder, or
+ - docker-compose up

 - ### Start with docker compose up
   (already featured with database automigrate)
 - ### Test the API using postman collection + environment